4.11 Private Child Placing (PCP) or Child Caring (PCC) Agency

 8. Follows the form’s procedural instructions regarding the appropriate signatures, to indicate approval of the child’s placement;

-10. Gives PCP/PCC staff the following information regarding the child upon admission in addition to the approved DPP-114-Level of Care Schedule:
+10. Gives PCP/PCC staff the following information regarding the child upon admission in addition to the approved DPP-114-Level of Care Schedule

 1. Health insurance information;